2019-Spring-CSC-386/p00-project-1-brown-bois/README.md

 - List all of the known parts in the code you'll be creating.
   - calculate temperature and implement correct audio for temeperature in certain ranges.
   - Your program must follow good coding standards.
-  Primarily, I mean your code should include meaningful functions and appropriate variables, and be formatted and commented well.
-  Sloppy code with no structure will be penalized

 **Sample image**: